Bixby Bridge

-Bixby Creek Bridge, also known as Bixby Canyon Bridge, on the Big Sur coast of California, is one of the most photographed bridges in California due to its aesthetic design, "graceful architecture and magnificent setting".
+Bixby Bridge, also known as Bixby Creek Bridge, on the Big Sur coast of California, is one of the most photographed bridges in California due to its aesthetic design, "graceful architecture and magnificent setting".
 It is a reinforced concrete open-spandrel arch bridge.
 The bridge is 120 mi south of San Francisco and 13 mi south of Carmel in Monterey County on State Route 1.